Skip to content

 Additionally, a new section 97-D has been added so that an applicant for a wholesale license, including an application for an importer’s license, may obtain a temporary permit.
 This permit will authorize the applicant to operate a wholesale facility for the purchase, warehousing, and sale of the type of alcoholic beverages sought in the wholesale application.

-Although approval is still required before any change can be made in the members of a limited liability company or there is a transfer or assignment of an interest in a limited liability company or a change in the stockholders, stockholdings, officers or directors of a corporate licensee, such application shall be deemed approved an in effect if not disapproved by the Authority prior to the expiration of ninety days after the application was received by the Authority.
+Approval is still required before any change can be made in the members of a limited liability company or there is a transfer or assignment of an interest in a limited liability company or a change in the stockholders, stockholdings, officers or directors of a corporate licensee.

 Also, a new subdivision 4 has been added to §104 of the ABCL which allows the holder of a wholesale license to apply for and obtain a cider producer or wholesaler’s license, beer wholesaler’s license, wine wholesaler’s license or liquor wholesaler’s license at an existing wholesale licensed premise.
 Before this section was added to the law, a wine and liquor wholesaler was required to set up a separate office before it could obtain a license to sell beer.